Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Hyperconfusion and Entropy

 \subsection{Converting Hyperconfusion to Ordinary Information}

 One concern about hyperconfusion is that it might not be applicable to situations where ordinary information is expected.
 For example, we can use Huffman coding \cite{huffman1952method} to compress a random variable $X$ to a prefix-free codeword with expected length less than $H(X)+1$, but it is unclear whether we can do so for a hyperconfusion $\mathsf{X}$.
 The following result, called the \emph{unconfusing lemma}, is a simple yet central result to this paper which shows that a hyperconfusion can always be converted into ordinary information with only a small loss.
 More specifically, for any hyperconfusion $\mathsf{X}$, we can always find an ordinary information $\mathsf{Y}\in\mathrm{OIs}(\Omega)$ that is less ambiguous than $\mathsf{X}$ (i.e., $\mathsf{Y}\subseteq\mathsf{X}$), with $H(\mathsf{Y})\approx H(\mathsf{X})$ within a logarithmic gap.
 As a result, $\mathsf{X}$ can be compressed using prefix-free code with expected length within a logarithmic gap from $H(\mathsf{X})$, justifying the use of $H(\mathsf{X})$ as a measure of information.
 It is proved in Appendix \ref{subsec:pf_unconfuse} using the strong functional representation lemma \cite{sfrl_trans,li2025discrete}.
+Alternatively, we may also use greedy rejection sampling \cite{harsha2010communication} or the results on epsilon entropy in \cite{posner1971epsilon,kostina2026single} to give similar (but slightly weaker) bounds.

 {}

 \begin{lem} [Unconfusing lemma] For any hyperconfusion $\mathsf{X}$ over a probability space $(\Omega,p)$,

 \end{lem} {}